 Get to the Bottom of It

-To learn how to deal with a difficult employee who is undermining you, it’s important to understand why an employee is undermining your authority.
+To learn how to deal with an employee who undermines you, it’s important to understand why an employee is undermining your authority.
 Ask yourself the following questions:

 - Does the employee make a good point when he undermines me?